Meet Our Founder

 “Something has to change!”

 Sitting in the back of the police truck, tears streaming down my face, I heard the sound of children.
 “Teacher, teacher!
 Let our teacher go!” they yelled.
 I felt the truck slow as one of the children planted himself in front of the vehicle.
 “Let our teacher go!” he demanded.
-It was ten-year old James- one of my best students!
+It was ten-year-old James- one of my best students!
 The truck swerved around him, and the schoolchildren became small in the distance.

 After the truck entered the prison gates, the police officer turned to me.
 “Are you the teacher?
 Stand over there.”
 I stepped aside.
 As I waited nervously, a prison guard whispered to me, “No one is looking.
 Go.
 Now!”
-In the chaos all around me, I inched backwards until I was outside the prison gates.
+In the chaos all around me, I inched backward until I was outside the prison gates.
 Removing my shoes, I fled barefoot.

 When I finally made it back to the camp, astonished women and children crowded around me.
 I told them about my escape – how I stood up for Rebecca and how the children made a stand for me.